PascalRai/financial_bot/README.md

 4. Checks if credentials matches from the database
 5. Prints the output of the service chosen if credentials match
 6. Asks for would you try again if credentials mismatch

+___
+To run it, use:

+- rasa train

+- rasa run actions

+- rasa run

+from the rasa directory.